MickeyKay/better-font-awesome-library/README.md

 ## Actions ##

 #### bfa_release_data_refresh_requested ####
-Fires once per BFAL request when no valid provider or transient value is available and bundled fallback data is selected.
+In automatic mode, fires once per BFAL request when no valid provider or transient value is available and bundled fallback data is selected.
 Handlers receive the immutable selected channel (`5.x` or `7.x`) and BFAL instance.
 Handlers must schedule asynchronous work and return promptly.
+This action never fires in bundled-local mode.

 ### Deprecated